persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-05-10-node-express-orm-refresh-role-based-membership-system-email-notification.md

   - orm
   - mysql
   - azure
+  - rest-api
 ---

-Node Express Role based Membership system with Email Verification and Forgot Password using Sequelize ORM towards a MySQL DB - Authentication by JWT + Refresh Tokens
+Node Express REST API Role based Membership system with Email Verification and Forgot Password using Sequelize ORM towards a MySQL DB - Authentication by JWT + Refresh Tokens

 <p>Note: Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time will be up to 30 seconds!</p>